A Chiastic Reconfiguration Of Zechariah 1-6

 11 And they reported to the angel of the Lord who was standing among the myrtle trees, “We have gone throughout the land and found the whole land at rest and in peace.”

-With the Northern Tribes gone and most of the Judahites exiled, the land of Israel was occupied by peoples that were hostile to the small company of Judahites that returned (see Ezra 4:4); however, in the spiritual realm, all of Israel was still considered God's land (see 1 Kings 17:24-28).
-The angel on the red horse explains that his angels have been given the task of surveying God's land, the whole land of Israel.
-The angels report back to their leader that the enemies of the Judahites enjoy peace in God's land (red horses are associated with war/peace - cf. Rev 6:4).
+With the Northern Tribes and most of the Judahites exiled, the land of Israel was occupied by peoples that were hostile to the small company of Judahites that returned (see Ezra 4:4); however, in the spiritual realm, all of Israel was still considered God's land (see 1 Kings 17:24-28).
+The angel on the red horse explains that his angels have been given the task of surveying God's land and its neighbourhood.
+The angels report back to their leader that the enemies of the Judahites enjoy peace in the region of God's land (red horses are associated with war/peace - cf. Rev 6:4).

 Pivot X: God comforts the angel regarding Judea (1:12-13)

-The Judahites had been punished for their sins with an exile in Babylon that lasted 70 years.
-The Archangel Michael, the angel guiding Zechariah through this vision, asked God how much longer the Judahites should suffer God's wrath - Michael is particularly concerned, because he was the angel responsible for the Judahites (see Dan.
+The Judahites had been punished for their sins through an exile in Babylon that lasted 70 years (see Jer.
+29:10, Jer.
+25:4-11).
+The Archangel Michael, the angel guiding Zechariah through this vision, asks God how much longer the Judahites should suffer God's wrath - Michael is particularly concerned, because he is the angel responsible for the Judahites (see Dan.
 12:1).
-God comforts Michael by assuring him that the Judahites' period of extreme punishment had ended (however, they will still face the problems of the 70 sevens of Daniel 9 - see Dan 9:25).
-This pivot has the primary message of this chiasmus.
+God comforts Michael by assuring him that the Judahites' period of extreme punishment through Babylon has ended.
+This pivot encapsulates the message of this chiasmus.

-Subunit B2: The hostile nations that occupy Israel have angered God (1:14-15)
+Subunit B2: The hostile nations in the region of Israel anger God (1:14-15)

 Chapter 1 14 Then the angel who was speaking to me said, “Proclaim this word: This is what the Lord Almighty says: ‘I am very jealous for Jerusalem and Zion, 15 and I am very angry with the nations that feel secure.
-I was only a little angry, but they went too far with the punishment.’
+I intended a limited punishment, but they went too far with it.’

-This passage continues from Subunit B1 [1:10-11].
-An edict by Cyrus, circa 535BC, had freed the Judahites to begin reconstruction of their temple (see Ezra 1:1-4), but the enemies of Judah living in the land of Israel, such as the Samaritans, had opposed the rebuilding and stopped the temple construction (see Ezra 4:4,24).
-The angels on the red horses reported that these hostile peoples were at peace, and this angered God, because His own people were in a state of unease at being without temple or city.
-God had given up the Judahites to their enemies for 70 years as punishment for their sins, but now that the punishment was concluded, He wanted to reinstate His protection and support of His people.
+An edict by Cyrus, circa 535BC, had freed the Judahites to begin the reconstruction of their temple (see Ezra 1:1-4), but the enemies of Judah living in the land of Israel and its neighbourhood, such as the Samaritans, had opposed the rebuilding and stopped the temple construction (see Ezra 4:4,17,24).
+The angels on the red horses reported that these hostile peoples were at peace, and this angered God ("I am very jealous"), because His own people were in a state of unease at being without temple or city.
+God had given up the Judahites to the Babylonians for 70 years as punishment for their sins (see Jer.
+29:10, Jer.
+25:4-11), but now that the punishment was concluded, He wished to reinstate His protection and support of His people.
+God now wanted to punish those who continued to harass His people.

 17a “Proclaim further: This is what the Lord Almighty says: ‘My towns will again overflow with prosperity, 17b and the Lord will again comfort Zion and choose Jerusalem.’”